NSW Fresh Tastes @ School

 What is an AMBER food?

 AMBER foods should be selected carefully because they have moderate levels of saturated fat and/or added sugar and/or salt and can, in large serve sizes, contribute excess kilojoules.
 Sometimes it’s difficult to tell if a food is AMBER or RED.
-That’s when you need to look at the nutrition information on a product label and compare it with the Occasional Food Criteria Table.
+That’s when you need to look at the nutrition information on a product label and compare it with the Occasional Food Criteria Table below.
 If a product doesn’t have a label, contact the Healthy Kids team for support.

 What are examples of AMBER foods?